cucapra/dahlia-evaluation/README.md

 It puts a list of job IDs in a file called `jobs.txt` there.
 It prints the name of the batch directory (i.e., the timestamp) to stdout.

+This script has command-line options:

+- `-E`: Submit jobs for full synthesis.
+(The default is to just do estimation.)
+- `-p`: Pretend to submit jobs, but don't actually submit anything.
+(For debugging.)

 ### `extract.py`

 Download results for a previously-submitted batch of benchmark jobs.